Grow Financial Federal Credit Union

 1. Get physically prepared.

 When it comes to riding out stormy weather, getting your physical supplies together is key, including gathering enough shelf-stable food and drinking water for your family.
 Generally, one gallon of water, per person, per day, with enough to last five to seven days is recommended.
 Don’t forget to know your evacuation zone and routes and to keep an eye on your area’s weather alerts before, during and after a major storm.
 (An emergency weather alert radio is smart to keep around, plus extra batteries.)
-Generators are a great asset to have in the event of a power outage because they can power your critical appliances, like your refrigerator.
-If you’re considering getting a generator, start the process now to avoid the post-hurricane rush.
+It’s also important to review your family emergency plan together to make sure everyone knows how you will communicate, where you will meet and what steps you will take in the event of a hurricane or other emergency.

 2. Stash an emergency fund.